DanyloDiachenko/DanyloDiachenko/README.md

 Here are some of my significant repositories:

-1. [SpaceCore](https://github.com/yourusername/spacecore) - A multi-page project showcasing VPS and dedicated server services with high performance thanks to server-side rendering.
+1. [SpaceCore](currently hidden) - A multi-page project showcasing VPS and dedicated server services with high performance thanks to server-side rendering.
-2. [Top Courses](https://github.com/yourusername/top-courses) - A multi-page website providing information about various educational courses and platforms, including pricing and average income.
-3. [Pizza Shop](https://github.com/yourusername/pizza-shop) - An online pizza shop with various pizza options.
+2. [Pizza Shop](https://github.com/DanyloDiachenko/pizza-shop) - An online pizza shop with various pizza options.
 Enjoy convenient keyboard navigation and a custom API for pizza customization.
+3. [Top Courses](https://github.com/DanyloDiachenko/top-cources) - A multi-page website providing information about various educational courses and platforms, including pricing and average income.

 Feel free to explore my repositories and projects to learn more about my work!